-I couldn’t help but reason out that most of the aspects that took a but of glamour away from the Irish capital could likely be due to the season.
+I couldn’t help but reason out that most of the aspects that took a bit of glamour away from the Irish capital could likely be due to the season.
 With summer comes clearer skies, warmer weather, and tourists.
 Where I live in Northern California, we get similar weather patterns to much of Ireland.
 During the autumn and winter months, it is far too wet for public maintenance; so most infrastructure work gets done in the late spring and through the summer when the rain is significantly thinner.
 And, unfortunately, a spike in tourism in the summer months could result in a spike in litter and general waste.
+Dublin, all is forgiven.

-But as I said, Dublin was magnificent.
+But as I said, Dublin is magnificent.
 There is an energy in the city unlike anything I have ever experienced.
 Life here feels fun, playful, casual, carefree, vibrant, and artsy.
 Dublin also lacks the pretension that I’ve experienced in so many western European cities.
 I think I have met more kind and open people in one day in Dublin than I have in the weeks I spent in other cities.
 It seems as though people feel more comfortable speaking to each other here, regardless of where they’re from.
 I definitely feel so much more comfortable starting a conversation with a stranger in Dublin than I did in places like Amsterdam and London.
 And people have been starting conversations with my sister and I. We met a couple from San Diego that gave us attraction advice, a mother and daughter from Italy, and a couple of college students from New York in just the first day.

 We spent most of the day walking around the city and exploring.
 Around 1pm, it started pouring on us.
 I didn’t mind the rain because it was still quite warm but we popped into a restaurant called The Bailey for lunch anyway.
 We went in pretty wet and as I was rubbing the fog off my glasses, several staff kept asking us if we were okay.
 A couple when we walked in and few more when we sat down.
 The food was good, perfect for a rainy day actually.
 I was able to find a gluten free version of traditional Irish soda bread paired with a vegan chickpea stew.
-Traveling with Celiac makes trying traditional dishes a rare occurrence, so naturally I was pretty excited.
+Traveling with allergies makes trying traditional dishes a rare occurrence, so naturally I was pretty excited.
 And it was delicious!

 After lunch we spent some time at St. Stephen’s Green.
 It was a nice walking park with lots of easy routes and a large pond.
 At the pond was the largest swan I have ever come across and her little elderly friend.
 He was a skinny man hand feeding her pinches of bread.
 She was gladly accepting the treat and snuggling up to him and various tourists, but she kept going back to him as if he was her home base.